-4d Head of Corporate Improvement and Finance and Legal
+84d5 Head Director of Finance and Legal

-The Head of Corporate Improvement and Finance and Legal is authorised-
+The DirectorHead of Finance and Legal is authorised-

-- to act as the Proper Officer of the Council for the functions specified in Standing Order 46 (1) and (3); - (2) to act as the Proper Officer of the Council for the functions specified by Financial Regulations and to manage the day to day functions of the financial administration of the Council; - (3) to discharge the obligations outlined in the Council's Financial Regulations including the powers delegated to him/her in terms of the Regulations and to approve and implement minor amendments to the Regulations; - (4) in consultation with the Service Leader Legal and DemocraticHead of Legal and Democratic Services, to determine ex gratia payments in respect of claims against the

-Council of up to £5,000, provided appropriate allowance is made in the approved estimates of expenditure;

-- (5) in consultation with the appropriate Head of Service and the Service Leader Legal and Democratic Head of Legal and Democratic Services, to determine ex-gratia payments in respect of claims against the Council, provided appropriate allowance is made in the approved estimates of the Council; - to administer the Council Tax Reduction and Housing Benefit Schemes and the Scottish Welfare Fund and Discretionary Housing Payments Scheme; - (7) to instigate all collection recovery procedures with regard to the collection of local taxes, rent arrears and sundry debts owing to the Council; - (8) to grant remission of non-domestic rates in accordance with approved Council policy; - (9) to write off all debts owed to the Council providing all avenues to make recovery have been exhausted and that sufficient provision exists within the Council's accounts to meet such bad debt; - (10) to make appropriate technical amendments to the Scheme of Members' Allowances in liaison with the Head of HR/Digital Engagement/Business Support, IT and OD; - (11) to undertake all treasury management activities in accordance with the Council's agreed treasury strategy and treasury management practices (TMPs); - (12) to exercise all functions on behalf of Angus Council relating to the operation of the Tayside Procurement Consortium (TPC), including the award of contracts, provided the same is within approved budget expenditure and is in accordance with the Procurement Strategy and any other TPC policy approved for that purpose by the Council; - (13) to be the Council's nominated Proceeds of Crime Reporting Officer in accordance with the requirements of the Money Laundering Regulations 2007; - (14) to undertake the assessment of applications for free school meals and clothing grants in accordance with the Council's policies; - (15) to carry out the administration, assessment and award of Educational Maintenance Allowances and further education bursaries, in so far as the Council has the power to award such bursaries, subject to appropriate provision having been made in the approved estimates of expenditure. - (16) in liaison with the Angus Welfare Reform Group the operation of the Council's Welfare Reform Fund, with expenditure agreed under delegated powers to be reported at least annually to elected members.
+- to act as the Proper Officer of the Council for the functions specified in Standing Order 46 (1), (3)(a) and (3)(b); - (2) to act as the Proper Officer of the Council for the functions specified by Financial Regulations and to manage the day to day functions of the financial administration of the Council; - (3) to discharge the obligations outlined in the Council's Financial Regulations including the powers delegated to him/her in terms of the Regulations and to approve and implement minor amendments to the Regulations; - in consultation with the Service Leader -\\Director of Legal and Democratic Services, to determine ex gratia payments in respect of claims against the Council of up to £5,000, provided appropriate allowance is made in the approved estimates of expenditure; - (5) in consultation with the appropriate Head of Service Director and the Service Leader -Director of Legal and Democratic Services, to determine ex-gratia payments in respect of claims against the Council, provided appropriate allowance is made in the approved estimates of the Council; - (6) to administer the Council Tax Reduction and Housing Benefit Schemes and the Scottish Welfare Fund and Discretionary Housing Payments Scheme; - (7) to instigate all collection recovery procedures with regard to the collection of local taxes, rent arrears and sundry debts owing to the Council; - (8) to grant remission of non-domestic rates in accordance with approved Council policy; - (9) to write off all debts owed to the Council providing all avenues to make recovery have been exhausted and that sufficient provision exists within the Council's accounts to meet such bad debt; - (10) to make appropriate technical amendments to the Scheme of Members' Allowances in liaison with the HeadDirector of HR/Digital Engagement/IT and Business Support; - (11) to undertake all treasury management activities in accordance with the Council's agreed treasury strategy and treasury management practices (TMPs); - (12) to exercise all functions on behalf of Angus Council relating to the operation of the Tayside Procurement Consortium (TPC), including the award of contracts, provided the same is within approved budget expenditure and is in accordance with the Procurement Strategy and any other TPC policy approved for that purpose by the Council; - (13) to be the Council's nominated Proceeds of Crime Reporting Officer in accordance with the requirements of the Money Laundering Regulations 2007; - to undertake the assessment of applications for free school meals and clothing grants in accordance with the Council's policies;

+- (15) to carry out the administration, assessment and award of Educational Maintenance Allowances and further education bursaries, in so far as the Council has the power to award such bursaries, subject to appropriate provision having been made in the approved estimates of expenditure. - (16) in liaison with the Angus Welfare Reform Group the operation of the Council's Welfare Reform Fund, with expenditure agreed under delegated powers to be reported at least annually to elected members.

-4e.
-Service Leader - Legal and Democratic Head of Legal and Democratic Services
+964e.
+Director of Service Leader - Legal and Democratic Services

-The Service Leader - Legal and Democratic Head of Legal and Democratic Services is authorised-
+The Service Leader - Director of Legal and Democratic Services is authorised-